-What we have learned from this example is that a system that exhibits a set of discrete symmetries externally can also possess auxiliary symmetries which relate to how the constituents of the system interact internally.
-The lowest energy states of the system, as observed externally, are determined not only by the external symmetries but also by the auxiliary symmetries.
+This example shows that a system that exhibits a set of discrete symmetries externally can also possess auxiliary symmetries, which relate to how the constituents of the system interact internally.
+Auxiliary symmetries are hidden in the sense that the external interactions do not possess these symmetries.
+However, the lowest energy states of the system, as observed externally, are determined not only by the external symmetries but also by the auxiliary symmetries.
 A rough analogy will be like observing hexagonal snowflakes that consistently possess features as shown in the lower panel of FIG.~\ref{fig:contrast}.
-The author is not aware of the existence of such physical systems, but this paper shows that mathematically we can construct them.
-In \cite{krishnannew}, we argue that this mathematical framework could be underlying flavour symmetries in particle physics.
+The author is not aware of the existence of such physical systems, but this paper shows that we can construct them mathematically.
+In the companion paper\cite{2309.11542}, we argue that this mathematical framework could be underlying the flavour symmetries in particle physics.
 The fermions are assumed to transform under a set of discrete symmetries.
-We introduce several flavons which transform under them as well as under auxiliary symmetries.
-We construct effective flavons that are invariants of the auxiliary symmetries and hence that couple with the fermions.
+We introduce several elementary flavons (irreps) which transform under them as well as under auxiliary symmetries.
+We construct effective flavons (irreps) that are invariants of the auxiliary symmetries and hence that couple with the fermions.
 The vacuum alignments of these effective flavons, which correspond to a minimum of the potential, are determined not only by the symmetries under which they interact with the fermions but also by the auxiliary symmetries.
-We utilize this framework in \cite{krishnannew} to construct fermion mass matrices and obtain neutrino oscillation parameters consistent with the current experimental data.
+We utilize this framework in \cite{2309.11542} to construct the fermion mass matrices and obtain neutrino oscillation parameters consistent with the current experimental data.